jakobhaervig/openfoam-dockerfiles/README.md

 ## Running the Docker container

-Now, make sure Docker is running before running:
+a) Now, make sure Docker is running before running:

+b) Finally, we can run a Docker container with /data mapped to $HOME/openfoam-data:

 ```shell
 docker container run -ti --rm -v $HOME/openfoam-data:/data -w /data openfoam:v2106

 ```

-Which should leave you inside the Docker container with the username "foam".
-Also, you may access the container through $HOME/openfoam-data, e.g. on a Windows system: C:\\Users\jakob\openfoam-data
+Running the above command should leave you inside the Docker container with the username "foam".
+Also, you may access the container through $HOME/openfoam-data, e.g. on a Windows system: ``C:\\Users\jakob\openfoam-data``